Simple type mapping or mapped type conversion support

 Or a Uri type to be created from a string-based column with some custom processing.

-UPDATE: We do plan to implement type conversions in the EF7 codebase.
-We are just not committed yet to doing it for the initial RTM and we are not actively working on it.
+We plan to implement type conversions in the EF7 codebase.
+We are just not committed yet to doing it for the initial RTM and we are currently not actively working on it.

 Mark Junker commented